 What Are Fillings?

 Fillings restore decayed portions of your teeth.
 A cavity is a small hole that forms due to tooth decay.
 Without treatment, the decay spreads and forms a larger cavity.
 That threatens the integrity of your tooth, leaving you at risk of dental concerns like tooth pain, gum disease, and even tooth loss.

-To prevent the cavity from spreading, Dr. Mansour removes the decayed portion of your tooth.
+To prevent the cavity from spreading, your dentist removes the decayed portion of your tooth.
 Then, he uses a filling to restore its shape and size.
 Fillings also protect your tooth from additional decay.

 Composite Fillings vs. Silver Fillings

 While traditional amalgam (silver) fillings and composite fillings serve the same function, they have key differences:

 Traditional amalgam (silver) fillings are metal restorations that adhere to the biting surface of your decayed tooth once it’s treated.
 They’re strong, durable, and long-lasting.
 However, they’re also visibly silver in color.
 You can see silver fillings when you speak or smile.
 They’re also potentially harmful to people with metal allergies.